 As a folk remedy, here are some of the uses for St. John’s Wort oil:

 1. Nerve-related pain such as that associated with sciatica, arthritis, and fibromyalgia are relieved by using this oil topically.
+This oil is used to treat muscle and joint pain, as well as headaches.
+It is believed to have pain-relieving and anti-inflammatory properties.

 Heal Bruises Faster